-I worked on an issue where we were receiving two different messages (Message1 and Message2) inside orchestration each with multiple records.
-Now, we have to join these messages in a map inside orchestration based on TRANID and PROCID.
-So basically, we have to get the value of TRANID from Message1 and look for the record inside Message2 where value of PROCID matches to value of TRANID and get the value of SUM element and populate it in the output message and this process have to be repeated for every TRAN record inside Message1.
+Problem Statement: I will be receiving two different messages (Message1 and Message2) inside orchestration each with multiple records.
+Now, I have to join these messages in a map inside orchestration based on TRANID and PROCID.
+So basically, I have to get the value of TRANID from Message1 and look for the record inside Message2 where value of PROCID matches to value of TRANID and get the value of SUM element and populate it in the output message and this process have to be repeated for every TRAN record of Message1.

-Though, there is already a solution for this which could be found at the blog <http://geekswithblogs.net/synboogaloo/archive/2005/04/22/37335.aspx>, but only thing different is that in this case, input schema contains namespace which would complicate the XPATH Query used in XSLT Call Template.
+Solution: There is already a very good solution for this and I found it at this blog <http://geekswithblogs.net/synboogaloo/archive/2005/04/22/37335.aspx>.
+But only thing is that in my case, input schema contains namespace which complicates the XPATH Query used in XSLT Call Template.
 Let us figure it out later, how to quickly build XPATH query using namespaces in this scenario.

 1) First, create the schema for the three messages.